 Friday, June 15th, 2018 @ 1:03pm

 Every house has some degree of mold and bacteria, no matter how clean it looks.
 What’s important is to keep the number of mold spores in your home low and prevent these germs from thriving in order to protect your health.
+How do you know if your house has mold?
+I am going to break it down for you.

 Mold overgrowth – especially when reproductive spores are inhaled—triggers respiratory ailments such as hay fever, nasal allergies and asthma, as well as rashes and eczema when it touches the skin.
 And if ingested, significant concentrations of toxic bacteria can cause abdominal cramping, diarrhea and fever.
+This is just one of the reasons I always talk about indoor air quality.

 Here’s something to think about.
 In an airtight home, you must make sure you are properly ventilating and exchanging the air.
 If the air isn’t properly exchanged through good ventilation you can have poor indoor air quality and moisture problems, since most of the moisture in your home comes from the people living in it.
 And moisture leads to mold.